Home

 Let Me Tell You About Myself

 I'm half a century old, and have been teaching for a quarter of a century!
-I have the most beautiful wife, and the best-behaved child ever, and life is good!
+I have the most beautiful wife, and life is good!

-I have been living in Singapore for getting on for ten years, having also lived and worked in the UK, Europe, Middle East and other parts of Asia.
+I have been living in Singapore for over fifteen years, having also lived and worked in the UK, Europe, Middle East and other parts of Asia.

 Trevor Profile